open-telemetry/opentelemetry.io/content/en/docs/contributing/style-guide.md

 Run `npm run check:text` to verify that all terms and words are written properly.

+Run `npm run check:text -- --fix` to fix terms and words that are not written properly.

 ## Markdown standards

 To enforce standards and consistency for Markdown files, all files should follow